We are currently accepting applications for the 2024 season

 As employees at WARC, you gain firsthand experience in growing, monitoring, and harvesting an array of grains, pulses, vegetables and fruits.
 We utilize a variety of machinery, motorized and hand tools as well as scientific equipment both in the field and in the lab.
 As a research facility we also collect data to assess crop varieties and planting methods so that we can make recommendations to local growers.

 We are happy to share what knowledge we have about plants, animals, insects, tractors, trucks, and scientific research.
-We host two field days each season, and you are invited to attend scheduled farm visits.
+We host one field day each season, and you are invited to attend scheduled farm visits.
 In addition to weekly staff meetings, we hold occasional meetings with on-campus staff to discuss ongoing research projects as well as published research.
 We encourage interested employees to attend.

-Please submit a resume and cover letter to WARC Admin, Kierstin Schmitt.
-(Kierstin.firstname.lastname@example.org) Questions may also be directed to Kierstin.
+Please submit a resume, cover letter and questions to WARC Admin, Kierstin Schmitt, Kierstin.firstname.lastname@example.org.
 Employment will remain open until we have filled all of our seasonal positions.
-We will begin the hiring process on March 1.
+We will begin the hiring process around March 1.